 For the views, the challenge and the fitness benefits (those exercise endorphins can last me days after a good mountain sesh).
 Often there is literally blood, sweat and tears on the way to the summit — but that’s part of the adventure.

 Growing up near a plethora of mountains, I set out on a mission to climb 10 peaks in 10 weekends across Queensland’s Scenic Rim.

 This is how the challenge unfolded.
-All mountains are located about a two-hour drive from Brisbane near the regional towns of Boonah and Beaudesert.
+All the mountains are located about a 2 hour drive from Brisbane near the regional towns of Boonah and Beaudesert.
 All trail distances and times are return.

 To reach Bare Rock, head through exposed grassy hills and then into rainforest over a well-maintained trail.

 Bare Rock offers another rocky outcrop providing a view on the other side of Mt Cordeaux and is surrounded by enchanting mossy trees.